bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

-implementations of JavaScript, that really helped with the development of JavaScript plus the release of ES6 or ES 2015 in 2015 really helped with a lot of the features of plain vanilla JavaScript so that we don&apos;t need as much from jQuery as we once did.
+implementations of JavaScript, that really helped with the development of JavaScript plus the release of ES6 or ES 2015 in 2015 really helped with a lot of the features of plain vanilla JavaScript so that we don&apos;t need as much from jQuery as we once did.</p>

-We don&apos;t need to smooth out the differences between different browsers as much anymore.
+<p>We don&apos;t need to smooth out the differences between different browsers
+as much anymore.
 The implementations in different browsers are pretty much the same now are very similar, we don&apos;t need a lot of that anymore.
 In terms of simplifying common tasks such as traversing the DOM, we&apos;ve already explored <b>querySelector</b> and <b>querySelectorAll,</b>
 which are great tools for accessing elements in your DOM that are built into plain JavaScript now.
-Those have really helped minimize the need for jQuery to do that kind of thing.
+Those have really helped minimize the need for jQuery to do that kind of thing.</p>

-Also in plain JavaScript, we now have the <b>addEventListener</b> method, which is great for adding event listeners for all different types of events that users might trigger or might be triggered by the system.
+<p>Also in plain JavaScript, we now have the <b>addEventListener</b> method,
+which is great for adding event listeners for all different types of events that users might trigger or might be triggered by the system.
 Using that event listener model limits the need for the easier to work with event model that jQuery had to offer.
 The <b>effects</b> library is interesting.
-The jQuery <b>effects</b> library is great, and it&apos;s really great to work with and it&apos;s fun to work with, and it&apos;s still useful from time to time.
+The jQuery <b>effects</b> library is great, and it&apos;s really great to work with and it&apos;s fun to work with, and it&apos;s still useful from time to time.</p>

-But these days we would much prefer to use CSS to create animation because CSS will take advantage of the devices GPU, the graphics processing unit, as opposed to the CPU, the central processing unit, and that will make your animation smoother and work better, especially for
+<p>But these days we would much prefer to use CSS to create animation
+because CSS will take advantage of the devices GPU, the graphics processing unit, as opposed to the CPU, the central processing unit, and that will make your animation smoother and work better, especially for